danielmarbach/AsyncRabbitMQ/README.md

 The lock contention was so high that with more modern CPUs (at that time) when introducing concurrency only the throughput dropped in orders of magnitude.

-The reason was the `BatchingWorkPool`.
+The reason was the `BatchingWorkPool` and it's usage of locks as well as blocking collection.

 Takeaways: